odota/core/_posts/about.md

   * Ability uses/hits
   * Gold/XP breakdown
   * Damage/Kills breakdown
+  * Largest hit on a hero
-* Advanced Querying: Supports flexible querying of matches and aggregation by:
+* Advanced Querying: Supports flexible querying and aggregation with the following criteria:
-  * player in game (account ID)
+  * player(s) in game (account ID)
   * team composition (heroes)
   * opponent composition (heroes)
   * Standard filters: patch, game mode, etc.
 * Aggregations:
-  * Count of matches, win rate
+  * Match count, win rate, KDA
   * Win rate by hour/day of week
   * Hero Matchups (win rate when playing as, with, against a hero)
   * Teammates (win rate playing with particular players)
-  * Histogram (number of matches across Duration, LHs, HD, TD, K, D, A)
+  * Histogram (number of matches across Duration, LH, HD, TD, K, D, A, etc.)
   * Max/N/Sum on multiple stat categories
 * Additional aggregations for parsed matches:
   * Mean build times
   * Skill accuracy
   * Laning
-  * Ward map
+  * Ward Map
 * Rating Tracking: Users can keep track of their MMR by adding a Steam account to their friends list.
-* Visualizations: Data is rendered into bar charts, histograms, heatmaps, and more.
+* Visualizations: Data is rendered into timeseries graphs, bar charts, histograms, heatmaps, and more.
 * Modular: You may find certain parts of YASP to be useful for your own needs.
 * Scalable: Designed to scale to thousands of users.
+* Free: YASP has no "premium" features--everything is free for everyone!
-* Open Source: Completely free, and welcoming contributions from the Dota 2 developer community
+* Open Source: Welcoming contributions from the Dota 2 developer community

 Story
 ----
-Development on YASP began in August 2014, as Albert wanted to look into Dota 2 replay parsing for statistics.
+Development on YASP began in August 2014, when Albert wanted to look into Dota 2 replay parsing for statistics.

 At this time, Howard only wanted to figure out one stat--who he'd played with and win rate with each player.
-Albert wanted to try Node.js, and we began working on separate projects to get the stats they wanted.
+Albert wanted to try Node.js, and we began working on separate projects.

-After some time working separately, we combined projects into a single Node.js application, which became YASP.
+We later combined projects into a single application, which became YASP.
-The first stats we gathered from replays were per-minute Gold/XP/LH totals, which Albert was most interested in.
+The first stats gathered from replays were per-minute Gold/XP/LH totals, which Albert was most interested in.

+We first "released" in January 2015, with a Reddit post announcing our launch.
+The subsequent load of ~1000 users was overwhelming, and we rapidly worked to scale YASP to accommodate the load.

 Since then, YASP has grown tremendously.
-As of April 2015, YASP has parsed over 200,000 replays of over 8000 users.
+As of April 2015, YASP has parsed 200,000+ replays of ~8000 users.
 We're also committed to keeping the service free and our code open source, to encourage involvement from the Dota 2 community.

 Name